 Particles in the visible and subvisible size range can appear in (bio)pharmaceutical samples and drug products during all stages of development and even after market approval.
-The presence of particles can indicate an insufficient stability of the API or issues with the production process and can negatively influence the safety and efficacy of the therapy.
-Particles can originate from various sources:
+The presence of particles can indicate an insufficient stability of the active pharmaceutical ingredient or issues with the production process and can negatively influence the safety and efficacy of the therapy.
+Particles can:

-- Directly derive from the API (active pharmaceutical ingredient e.g., an insufficiently stable protein therapeutic)
+- directly derive from the active pharmaceutical ingredient (API) e.g., due to an insufficiently stable therapeutic protein

-- Be generated by the production process (e.g., pump or filter shed).
+- be generated by the production process e.g., during pumping or filtration steps

 - Visual inspection

 - High-resolution photo documentation

 This gives an overall picture on the extent of particle contamination and enables the selection of samples for further analysis.
 In a second step, particles are isolated on a filter, preferably a metal-coated membrane or a gold filter, for subsequent identification with an array of specialized analytical techniques:

 An identification approach can be successful for particles larger than around 10 µm.
 Under certain circumstances, identification of particles suspended in liquid formulation (without prior isolation on a filter) may also be possible.

 We offer the identification of particles based on many years of experience with a variety of biopharmaceutical samples and we will tailor it to your specific product type, development phase and material availabilities, if desired.
 Click on a product type to explore our entire portfolio of specialized analytical as well as research and development services.

 We provide all our services with the highest quality standards.
 Each project is carried out by experienced scientists and every report or data presentation is comprehensively checked by a scientific reviewer.
 We offer this service with the following quality and biosafety level: